Students undertaking work experience

 Secondary school students

-If a secondary school student is placed with an employer for school work experience in accord with the Education and Training Reform Act 2006 (ETRA), they will be deemed an employee of the Department of Education and Training (DET).
-As such, the DET will be the employer of the student during their placement and any payment made to the student during that period will be treated as remuneration for WorkCover premium purposes.
+If a secondary school student is placed with an employer for school work experience in accord with the Education and Training Reform Act 2006 (ETRA), they will be deemed an employee of the Department of Education (DE).
+As such, the DE will be the employer of the student during their placement and any payment made to the student during that period will be treated as remuneration for WorkCover premium purposes.
 In these circumstances a student will have an entitlement to compensation under the Act where they sustain a work-related injury or illness as a result of their placement.

 Post-secondary TAFE students

-The DET provide Guidelines in accordance with the ETRA for Registered Training Organisations (RTO) regulated by the Victorian Registration and Qualifications Authority (VRQA) who place post-secondary students into practical placements.
-These students are also deemed to be employees of the DET and therefore have an entitlement to compensation in the event of an injury or illness which occurs during placement.
+The Victorian Government in accordance with the ETRA for Registered Training Organisations (RTO) regulated by the Victorian Registration and Qualifications Authority (VRQA) who place post-secondary students into practical placements.
+These students are deemed to be employees of the Department of Jobs, Skills, Industry and Regions (DJSIR) and therefore have an entitlement to compensation in the event of an injury or illness which occurs during placement.

-The DET guidelines do not apply to the work experience or training placement of post-secondary students of RTOs regulated by the Australian Skills & Qualifications Authority (ASQA).
+The DJSIR are also responsible for compensation entitlements for the work experience or training placement of post-secondary students of RTOs regulated by the Australian Skills & Qualifications Authority (ASQA).

 Undergraduate and Post-graduate students